Announcement: I’ve started writing on Medium. Please head there for my latest posts! Thank you so much for your support~

 It’s not a smooth journey, but it is a path worth exploring for better mental health and well-being!

-If you’d like to learn more, I’ve listed links below:
+If you’d like to learn more about mindfulness, I’ve listed links below: